Fall Colors in Steamboat Springs

 Buffalo Pass Road

 Spring Creek trail is located off this road, so riders and hikers can enjoy the scenery as well.
 Don't miss an area know as "Rainbow Ridge."
-Just five miles up from the base of the pass, viewers will get wonderful views of Rocky and Crystal Peak.
-Topping out at 11,000 feet, this is usually the first place in the area to start changing.
-Take County Road 36 towards the Strawberry Park Hot Springs and, one mile out, make a right onto Buffalo Pass Road.
+Just five miles up from the base of the pass, viewers will get wonderful views of Rocky Peak and Crystal Peak.
+Topping out at 11,000 feet, this is usually the first place in the area where leaves start changing.
+Take County Road 36 towards the Strawberry Park Hot Springs and, one mile out, then make a right onto Buffalo Pass Road.

 Flattops Scenic Byway